Citi is an advertising partner

 For this reason, it’s crucial to select cards for wedding expenses whose value will outlive the wedding period.

-Canceling credit cards is almost never a good idea.
+Canceling credit cards isn’t the best idea.
 So you need to select a card that will serve you in everyday life, and which aligns with your spending habits and travel goals beyond the wedding and honeymoon.

 Beyond the Big Day: Credit Cards for Honeymoon Bliss and Newlywed Life